Licensed to Ill: Background

-The group originally wanted to title the album Don't Be a Faggot, but Columbia Records refused to release the album under this title—arguing that it was homophobic—and pressured Russell Simmons, Beastie Boys' manager and head of Def Jam Recordings at the time, into forcing them to choose another name.
+Rubin originally wanted to title the album Don't Be a Faggot, but Columbia Records refused to release the album under this title—arguing that it was homophobic—and pressured Russell Simmons, Beastie Boys' manager and head of Def Jam Recordings at the time, into forcing them to choose another name.
 Adam Horovitz has since apologized for the album's earlier title.

-Kerry King of Slayer made an appearance on the album playing lead guitar on "Fight for Your Right" and "No Sleep Till Brooklyn"; the guitarist also appeared in the songs' respective music videos, of which the latter is a parody of glam metal.
+Kerry King and Jeff Hanneman of Slayer provided uncredited guitar work on the songs "Fight for Your Right" and "No Sleep Till Brooklyn"; King appeared in the music video for the latter, which is a parody of glam metal.
 The name of the song itself is a spoof on Motörhead's No Sleep 'til Hammersmith album.
-King's appearance on the track came about because Rick Rubin was producing both bands simultaneously (Slayer's Reign in Blood was released one month prior on Def Jam).
+At the time, Rick Rubin was producing both bands simultaneously (Slayer's Reign in Blood was released one month prior on Def Jam).

 CBS/Fox Video released a video album of the five Licensed to Ill videos, plus "She's on It" in 1987 to capitalize on the album's success.
 A laserdisc version was also released in Japan.
 All versions of the CBS/Fox release are currently out of print because the rights to the album passed from Columbia and Sony Music to Universal Music Group, and also because of the acrimonious nature of the band's departure from Def Jam Records.
 Until the 2005 release of the CD/DVD Solid Gold Hits, none of the Def Jam-era videos had been included on any subsequent Beastie Boys video compilations.
 The Solid Gold Hits DVD includes the videos for "Fight for Your Right" and "No Sleep Till Brooklyn", as well as a live version of "Brass Monkey" from a 2004 concert.

 Beastie Boys recorded a loose rendition of the Beatles' "I'm Down" for the album, which included sampling of the original song, but the track was pulled at the last minute due to legal disputes with Michael Jackson who owned the publishing rights.
 Both "I'm Down," and another track, "Scenario," were cut at the last minute.
 Bootleg versions of the songs can be found on the internet.

 Artwork

-The full album cover, front to back, features an American Airlines Boeing 727 with a Beastie Boys logo on its tail, which has crashed head-on into the side of a mountain, the former taking the shape of an extinguished marijuana joint.
+The full album cover, front to back, features an American Airlines Boeing 727 with a Beastie Boys logo on its tail, which has crashed head-on into the side of a mountain, the former taking the shape of an extinguished cannabis joint.
 The tail of the plane also features the Def Jam logo and the registration number '3MTA3' which spells 'EATME' when viewed in a mirror.
 The idea for the album's cover came from the album's producer, Rick Rubin, after reading the Led Zeppelin biography Hammer of the Gods.
-The artwork was created by Stephen Byram and World B. Omes.
+The art director was Stephen Byram and the artwork was created by David Gambale (World B. Omés).

 The album cover was featured in Storm Thorgerson's and Aubrey Powell's book, 100 Best Album Covers.
 Additionally, the design was strongly referenced by rapper Eminem for the cover of his 2018 album, Kamikaze.